Freneau Woods Park

 Freneau Woods Park is a county park near the northern border of Monmouth County, in Aberdeen Township, New Jersey.

-Acquired by the Park System in 2011, the park consists of 210 acres of fields and forests along the headwaters of the Matawan Creek and the southern boundary of Lake Lefferts.
+Acquired by the Monmouth County Park System in 2011, As of 2019 the park consisted of 210 acres of fields and forests along the headwaters of the Matawan Creek and the southern boundary of Lake Lefferts.
 The park provides important habitats and green space in a densely populated part of the county.
-Part of the property was once owned by Philip Morin Freneau,"The Poet of the American Revolution", who gives his name to the park.
-Later, the property was owned by a monastery, whose former buildings are used for events and as a visitor's center.
-The park is still in active growth and will eventually encompass 250 acres of open space.
+Part of the property was once owned by Philip Morin Freneau, "The Poet of the American Revolution", after whom the park is named.
+Later, the property was owned by a monastery, whose former buildings are used for events and as a visitor center.
+The park has since grown to 313 acres in size.